Matt-Conrad/CXR_View_Classification/README.md

-# Implementation of Chest X-ray Image View Classification
+# Chest X-ray Image View Classification
+The heart of this project is an image classifier based on [this paper](https://www.researchgate.net/publication/283778178_Chest_X-ray_Image_View_Classification) that can determine whether a Chest X-ray is a frontal or lateral view orientation.
+Additionally, there are a bunch of other technologies built around this core algorithm to facilitate use of the classifier.

-This project is an implementation of the paper "Chest X-ray Image View Classification" by Xue et al found [here](https://www.researchgate.net/publication/283778178_Chest_X-ray_Image_View_Classification).
-Currently, the project is split into 2 parts: a desktop application for training the algorithm and a web API for deploying the trained algorithm.
+The project can be split into 2 parts: a desktop application for training the algorithm and a web API for deploying the trained algorithm accompanied with a web UI.

 The desktop app is a Qt GUI application that guides the user through the training steps including: downloading the image set, unpacking it, storing the metadata, extracting the features, data labaling, cross-validation, and classifier training.
 The application is optimally coded in C++, Python, and a combined Python/C++ solution.
 All implementations come with full logging and the Python implementation is equipped with a suite of pytest unit tests.

-The web API contains the trained model and I outline steps below on how to deploy either to the local machine, a local VM, or to AWS Elastic Beanstalk.
+The web API contains the trained model and accepts DICOM files to classify as either frontal or lateral and can be deployed either to the local machine, a local VM, or to AWS Elastic Beanstalk.
+The web API can be easily used with the complementary web UI.

 ## Motivation
 The inspiration for this project arises from my experience in the medical imaging industry.
 A classifier such as this would be useful in industry.
 One use case being a lot of medical imaging software relies on DICOM tags such as laterality (0020,0060), view position (0018,5101), and patient orientation (0020,0020) to perform some action.
 However, this tag is not always there or has values of all images in the study or series as seen in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
 Thus, this automatic classifier can be used to label all of these images so that the medical software relying on these DICOM tags can perform their duty.